Roadmap to Better Search Engine Optimization

 What is BERT — and How Will It Affect SEO?

 It is translating and understanding how we think, act, and search.
 Google’s recent update of BERT affecting the SEO world impacts 1 in 10 search queries.
 Google projects that this will increase over more languages and locales over time.
-After all, the way humans naturally communicate is going to vary, so it makes sense to develop crazy smart coding that better understands our differences.
+The way humans naturally communicate is going to vary, so it makes sense to develop smart coding that better understands our differences.
 BERT is so intelligent it identifies polysemy words, words that have more than one meaning, or even those dreaded homonyms.
 Previously, the traditional keywords never would have captured these nuances.
 I can’t tell you how many times I have corrected people who have incorrectly used “there, their, and they’re.”
 No more ambiguity!
 How about those synonyms?
 Yes, BERT can identify those too.
 (Too is one of those homonyms I was talking about.)
-BERT is changing the keyword game and making it a thing of the past.
+BERT is changing the keyword game and making it outdated.

 Mobile-First Indexing (M.F.I.)